lbox-kr/lbox-open/README.md

 - Task: for a given facts (사실관계), a model is asked to predict related statutes (법령).
 - The dataset consists of 2760 `(facts, statutes)` pairs extracted from individual Korean legal cases.
 - There are 46 classes (case categories) and each class has 60 examples.
 - 2,208 training, 276 validation, 276 test, 538 test2 examples.
-The test2 set consists of examples those do not overlap with the precedents in `precedent_corpus`.
+The test2 set consists of examples that do not overlap with the precedents in `precedent_corpus`.
 - Example

 ```json